Retrocalcaneal Bursitis: When Is Achilles Tendinitis Not Achilles Tendinitis?

 Why Does It Develop?

 Beyond activity levels, your physical anatomy and gear play a significant role.
-Some individuals are born with a Haglund’s Deformity, a naturally prominent bony bump on the back of the heel often nicknamed a “pump bump.”
-This protrusion significantly narrows the space for the bursa to move, making friction almost inevitable.
+Some individuals are born with a Haglund’s Deformity, a prominent bony bump on the back of the heel often nicknamed a “pump bump.”
+This protrusion significantly narrows the space for the bursa to move, making friction between the Achilles tendon and the bursa almost inevitable.
 When you pair this anatomy with ill-fitting footwear—specifically shoes with a rigid or restrictive “heel counter”—you create a localized pressure cooker effect.
-This pain may also be observable when

 Identifying the Root Cause: Bursa vs. Tendon